How to Make a Green Juice: Video, Recipe & FAQs

 I haven’t been able to stop talking or writing about green juice since my first sip.
 What can I say?
 That green nectar feels like pure, invigorating oxygen shooting to every corner of my being.
 Today, juicing is as much a part of my life as brushing my teeth, but it wasn’t always second nature.
 I’m reminded of my early juicing adventures each time I receive a question from a reader who wants to juice, but just can’t seem to get the hang of it or is too intimidated to even try.
 People think they have to do it perfectly, but the bottom line is you can’t mess it up!

 I don’t want anything to stand in the way of you and your green juice.
-That’s why I made this video, filled today’s post with goodies (read on!) and created my Crazy Sexy Juices & Succulent Smoothies digital e-guide.
+That’s why I made this video, filled today’s post with goodies (read on!) and I’m releasing a brand-spankin’ new book, Crazy Sexy Juice, very soon.
 There’s no better time than today to begin, spice up or revive your love affair with juicing.

 So what is green juice and why is it so spectacular?